...

 • Semi-Skilled and Skilled Workers: Usually earning much more to reflect their experience and the complexity of the task involved, these employees gain from a systematic pay progression.

-• Overtime and Special Conditions: To reflect longer work hours, the Code on Wages requires overtime pay usually at double the ordinary rate.
+• Overtime and Special Conditions: To reflect longer work hours, the Code on Wages requires overtime pay at a rate usually double the ordinary rate.

 This detailed breakdown is essential for businesses that need to maintain accurate budgeting and cost estimations.